LolitaDias/SQL-Employee-Database-Analysis/README.md

 7. A total of 137,952 records are present for employees assigned to the sales and/or development departments.
 8. There are 1,638 unique employee last names, with all but one having over 140 occurrences.

+#### Data Analysis
+1. The vast majority of employees have salaries between $40,000 and $50,000, with a significant decrease in frequency to the next highest range.
+The frequencies decrease slowly across the remaining salary ranges, with no salaries being greater than $130,000.
+2. Staff and Senior Staff have the highest average salaries, followed by Managers.
+Technique Leaders, Engineers, Senior Engineers, and Assistant Engineers all have approximately the same average salary, with the difference being no greater than $87.

+## Disclaimer
+The baseline data used for this analysis was provided by a third party source and its accuracy in relation to actual corporate employee data is unknown.